 Mewing & Its History in Oral & Maxillofacial Medicine

 The concept makes sense – fix the problem before it becomes permanent.
 Manipulate the bones while they’re still malleable and developing.
+Logically, it’s sound.
+Grown adults don’t have effective results because their jawbones are fully developed, but a child’s is still growing and able to be influenced.
 But when the factors of how difficult the treatments were comes into play, it’s complicated for both parent and child to make it through long courses of such brutal treatments.
+In fact, Mew had his dental license revoked by the General Dental Council of the UK for misconduct related to the overarching topic at hand.

 Is Mewing Healthy?